 - Enrolment in all the teaching units and modules and access to related educational ressources

-- Examination, diploma and certificate
+- Exams, diploma and certificate

-Students are responsible for purchasing their personal health insurance in order to be in compliance with the regulations of social welfare of the country which welcomes them.
-Students have to present a certificate of the insurer to the coordinator at registration stage.
+Students are responsible for purchasing their own health insurance in order to be in compliance with the social welfare regulations of the country they move to.
+The purchase of third party liability covarage is also highly recommended.